 And that's it - the best hotels and hostels in Amsterdam!
 If you've stayed elsewhere, loved it and would like to add in your recommendation in the comments, please do!

-To save or share this post, please find an image you can pin below:
+To save or share this post, please find a few images you can pin below:

 Frances M. Thompson